Address Details/Contact Numbers

 Where possible we aim to send correspondence via ParentPay, therefore, please ensure your email address is up-to-date on ParentPay.
 We also have a text messaging service to send out key messages.
 Please ensure that you keep both email address and contact numbers up to date.

-- If your child has a minorbumped head you will receive a text message and also a note home giving further details.
+- If your child has a minor accident including a bumped head you will recieve a injury note from school.

 - A call home is made if the bump is causing concern, otherwise a bumped head letter will be sent home with the child.